Phil353556/netatmo-floodlight/README.md

 or
 export NA_DEBUG=true

+To desactivate the debug mode
+export  NA_DEBUG=0
+or
+export NA_DEBUG=false

 # Troubleshooting

  * The rights for the script must be at minimum 'execute' for the user, using the command: